Poker Sites Without HUDs Ranked

 They’ve been rendering HUDs useless for years.
 I remember being mildly amused and somewhat annoyed when Bovada (the ancestor of Ignition Poker) announced that they would be making their entire poker software anonymous back in 2011.

 I believe they were the first to introduce them.
-I thought something along the lines of “What is the point of a gimmick like that?”
+I thought something along the lines of “What are their reasons behind a gimmick like that?”
 Yes, I was still fairly naïve about the effect of HUDs in online poker.

 Ahead of their time.
 I stand and applaud them as forerunners to ban poker HUDs, such as Poker Tracker.
 It was a brilliant idea that the rest of the industry is starting to catch up with.
 The result?
 They’re still one of the loosest poker sites online, open to US players, and have grown exponentially since introducing anonymous tables.

 All identifying data blocked from all games.
-While some poker sites have pussyfooted around with anonymous tables, Ignition applies them across every cash game, Zone (fast-fold) game, Sit and Go (including Heads-up), and tournament.
+While some poker sites have pussyfooted around with anonymous tables, Ignition applies them in every situation, across every cash game, Zone (fast-fold) game, Sit and Go (including Heads-up), and tournament.

 Players are only given a number from 1-9 and can never be tracked across tables.
 This applies to every every Texas Hold’em and Omaha game.